JiwoonKim/interview-cake/README.md

 # Interview Cake
-> solutions to interview cake questions in each chapter's folder
+> solutions to interview cake questions

 ## Tips to Untangling Stucky Moments
 1. `Use a simpler version of the problem`